Updated March 2021.

 The price tag, inevitably, reflects this quality and prestige.

 There is a marked difference between the sound of a Neumann and, for example, a Sennheiser microphone (despite the fact they’re all owned by the same people).
-If you want your voice to sound silky smooth and generally delicious, a Neumann is the way to go.
+If you want your voice to sound silky smooth and generally delicious, a Neumann is a go-to option for many voice actors.

 The TLM 102 is fixed to the cardioid polar response and is not made with as much insulation, or the most expensive components, whereas the U87 is made with the highest quality components and has switchable polar patterns, among other things.